 • Eligible applicants must have received doctoral degree (e.g., MD, DO, Nursing Doctorate, PhD, MD/PhD).

-• At the time of the application and for the duration of the grant, applicant must hold a full-time faculty position (instructor or higher) at a medical school in the US or abroad.
+• At the time of the grant award and for the duration of the grant, applicant must hold a full-time faculty position (instructor or higher) at a medical school/academic institution in the US or abroad.

 • At the time of application and for the duration of the grant, candidates must be United States citizens or foreign nationals holding one of the following visa immigration statuses: